Kjili/boardgame-quickrules/root.rst

   | attack Vagabonds that come close to being your ally
   | avoid crafting items the Vagabond needs (like the bag and tea pot), e.g. craft coins
   | attack the Vagabond when he gets to 20 points
-Ranger vs Marquise
+Vagabond vs Marquise
-  | hard, as you need extra boots for every clearing (if you make them your enemy)
+  | avoid making them your enemy early, as you'll need extra boots for every clearing
 Vagabond vs Alliance/Corvids
   | revolts from Alliance and bombs from Corvids hurt you a lot, because they damage your items
 Vagabond vs Hundreds
-  | try to get the ruin items before the Hundreds can
+  | get the ruin items before the Hundreds can
+  | get items from other players before the Hundreds can loot (Hundreds cannot loot you)

 Lizard Cult (reach 2)
 ^^^^^^^^^^^^^^^^^^^^^
-*seeks followers and executed rituals to gain power, heavily restricted in movement and battle except for radicalized fighters*
+*seeks followers and executed rituals to gain power, heavily restricted in movement and battle except for radicalized fighters that disrupt the board*

 general rules:
   - you *craft* with your gardens in outcast suits only!, activating one garden gives you its clearing's suit for crafting, gardens cannot be activated more than once, you cannot craft multi-suit cards